-The tasks and achievements of the audit committee during the year 2019
+The tasks and achievements of the audit committee during the year 2021

-- Recommendation to the Board of Directors to approve the annual and quarterly financial statements. - Discuss the 2020 audit plan. - Discuss the appointment of an audit firm to carry out the evaluation and review of internal control systems (ICR) for the fiscal year ending December 31, 2019. - Discuss the internal audit department's report on combating money laundering and terrorist financing for the year 2019. - Discuss the annual report of the auditor Deloitte and Touche about the commitment of Kuwait Pillars for Financial Investment to the rules stipulated in Book Seven of the Executive Regulations of the Capital Markets Authority.
-As on December 31, 2019. - Discuss the internal audit report for the year 2019. - Review and approve the ICR Report for the year 2019. - Discuss and approve internal audit reports for all departments.
+- Discuss the appointment of an external office to carry the audit during the year 2021. - Discuss the 2021audit plan. - Recommendation to the Board of Directors to approve the annual and quarterly financial statements. - Discuss the appointment of an audit firm to carry out the evaluation and review of internal control systems (ICR) for the fiscal year ending December 31, 2020. - Discuss the internal audit report on the procedures and internal control systems for the year 2020. - Recommend the appointment of the external auditor for the year 2021. - Review and approve the ICR Report for the year 2020. - Discuss and approve internal audit reports for all company's departments.